maholli/lab64/pcb/stencils/README.md

   <img width="700" src="https://github.com/maholli/lab64/blob/master/pcb/stencils/images/8c.PNG">
 </p>

-22. In the JoeControl software, drag your design from the queue onto the honeycomb cutting area.
+22. In the JobControl software, drag your design from the queue onto the honeycomb cutting area.
 Work back-and-forth between laser cutter and the laptop to ensure your design is aligned properly over the film.
 This can be tricky!

 <p align="middle">
   <img width="700" src="https://github.com/maholli/lab64/blob/master/pcb/stencils/images/8b.PNG">